Brooke Burke

 Brooke Lisa Burke (born September 8, 1971) is an American television and fitness personality, model, author, actress, and businesswoman.
 She is known for hosting the E!
 Network travel show Wild On!
 (1999–2002), CBS's Rock Star (2005–2006), and TV Land's She's Got the Look (2010).
-After winning the seventh season of Dancing with the Stars, Burke served as co-hostess of the show from season ten to season seventeen (2010–2013).
+After winning the seventh season of Dancing with the Stars, Burke served as co-hostess of the show from seasons 10 to 17 (2010–2013).
 In 2017, Burke launched "Brooke Burke Body," a fitness app with workout videos featuring her.
 Since 2023, Brooke has served as the host of Penn & Teller: Fool Us, joining the series in its 10th season.

 Early life

 Brooke Lisa Burke was born in Hartford, Connecticut and raised in Tucson, Arizona, the younger of two siblings born to Donna and George Burke.
 Her mother is of half Portuguese background; she was adopted and then raised Jewish.
 Her father is of Irish and French descent and left the family when she was two years old.
 She was thereafter raised by her mother and Armenian stepfather in her mother's Jewish faith.
 She is raising her children Jewish, although she also celebrates Christmas.

 She attended both Sahuaro High School and Palo Verde High School in Tucson where she was homecoming queen in 1989.
 She later studied broadcast journalism.